krystalbrantley/bike_rental_data_management/README.md

 4. Finally, execute the `bike_rental_views.sql` script to create analytics-ready views for the analytics team.

 ## Necessary Files
-Download and unzip the `bike-rental-starter-kit.zip`.
-The kit contains the following folders:

 * ### data
 	* `newark_airport_2016.csv`: weather data from Newark airport